Diocese of Fort Wayne–South Bend: 1850 to 1900

 In 1857, Pope Pius IX established the Diocese of Fort Wayne, taking its territory from the Diocese of Vincennes.
-The pope appointed Reverend John Luers of the Diocese of Cincinnati as the first bishop of Fort Wayne.
+The pope appointed John Luers of the Diocese of Cincinnati as the first bishop of Fort Wayne.

-Luers founded St. Patrick's Parish in Chesterton in 1858, as well as St. Paul's Parish in Valparaiso.
 In 1863, Luers held a synod of priests at the University of Notre Dame in which he established the laws and constitution for the diocese.
 That same year, due to the large German-speaking population in the diocese, Luers invited the Poor Handmaids of Jesus Christ, a German religious order, to come to the diocese.
-He established an orphanage in Rensselaer for children who had lost their parents during the American Civil War.
 He also founded the Catholic Clerical Benevolent Association of the Diocese of Fort Wayne for the support of elderly and sick priests.
 Luers died in 1871.

-In 1872, Pope Pius IX appointed Reverend Joseph Dwenger as the second bishop of the Diocese of Fort Wayne.
-He helped establish Immaculate Conception Parish in Celina in Mercer County.
-In 1875, he erected an orphan asylum and a trade school for boys at Lafayette.
-Dwenger was a zealous promoter of the parochial school system.
-In 1886, he erected an asylum for orphan girls at Fort Wayne.
+In 1872, Pope Pius IX appointed Joseph Dwenger of the Missionaries of the Precious Blood as the second bishop of Fort Wayne.
+Dwenger promoted the parochial school system.
+The Sisters of St. Joseph in 1882 opened St. Joseph Hospital in South Bend.
+Today it is part of Saint Joseph Health System.
+In 1886, Dwenger erected the St. Vincent Orphan Asylum for orphan girls at Fort Wayne, to be operated by the Poor Handmaids of Jesus Christ.
 Dwenger died in 1893 after 21 years as bishop of Fort Wayne.

-To replace Dwenger, Pope Leo XIII in 1893.appointed Bishop Joseph Rademacher of the Diocese of Nashville.
-Rademacher died in 1900.
-The next bishop of Fort Wayne was Reverend Herman Alerding of the Diocese of Vincennes, named by Leo XIII in 1900.
-At Alerding's request, the Sisters of the Holy Family of Nazareth came to the diocese in 1902 to work in the parochial schools.
-The Sisters of St. Francis of Maryville arrived in 1906; they had charge of the Wabash Railway hospital at Peru, known as St. Ann's Hospital.
-The Franciscan Sisters of the Sacred Heart opened Sacred Heart Hospital in Garrett, Indiana in 1901; it later became Garrett Community Hospital.
+Bishop Joseph Rademacher of the Diocese of Nashville was named bishop of Fort Wayne in 1893 by Pope Leo XIII.